ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ### COEX Clover Quadcopter Platform

-The COEX Clover quadcopter, depicted in +@fig:clover, is a platform for education and research developed by Copter Express.
+The COEX Clover quadcopter, depicted in {+@fig:clover}, is a platform for education and research developed by Copter Express.
 On board, the Clover has the Raspberry Pi 4 computer for performing computations and running the Robotic Operation System (ROS).
 In this specific project's use case, ROS is responsible